LineaLabs/lineapy/docs/source/guide/refactor_code/index.rst

    # Save desired model as an artifact
    artifact = lineapy.save(lm_2, "linear_model_v2")

-Then, we simply ask for its "sliced" code, like so:
+Then, we simply ask for its cleaned-up code, like so:

 .. code:: python

-   # Get "sliced" code
+   # Get cleaned-up code
    print(artifact.get_code())

 And we get: